EV Index India

 1. Mahindra XEV 9e — AOP: 32/32 | COP: 45/49

-The XEV 9e is the only car in BNCAP history to achieve a perfect 32/32 in Adult Occupant Protection.
-Every crash zone — head, neck, chest, pelvis, thighs, tibias, and feet — for both driver and co-driver received a 'Good' rating in both the frontal offset and side impact tests.
-The XEV 9e's INGLO born-electric platform contributed to exceptional floor-pan rigidity, which directly aided side impact performance.
+The XEV 9e is the first and, as of writing, one of only two cars to achieve a perfect 32/32 in Adult Occupant Protection under BNCAP.
+Every crash zone for both driver and co-driver, from head and neck through chest, pelvis, thighs, tibias, and feet, received a 'Good' rating in the frontal offset and side impact tests.
+The INGLO born-electric platform's reinforced floor pan played a clear role in the side impact results.

-Standard safety from base (Pack One): 6 airbags, electronic parking brake with auto hold, 360-degree camera, auto park assist, 3-point seatbelts for all seats, ISOFIX mounts, TPMS, Level 2+ ADAS.
+From the base Pack One trim, you get 6 airbags, electronic parking brake with auto hold, 360-degree camera, auto park assist, 3-point seatbelts for all seats, ISOFIX mounts, TPMS, and Level 2+ ADAS.
+That's a generous standard kit.
+The catch is the price: at ₹21.90L for the base variant, this is the most expensive entry in the comparison and not aimed at volume buyers.

 2. Tata Harrier EV — AOP: 32/32 | COP: 45/49

-Notably, the Harrier EV's AOP score (32/32) exceeds the petrol Harrier's BNCAP score despite sharing the same basic platform — EV-specific structural reinforcements around the battery floor made a measurable difference.
+The Harrier EV matches the XEV 9e's perfect 32/32 AOP, making it the second car to reach that mark.
+Tata tested both the Fearless and Empowered variants.
+What makes this result interesting is that the Harrier EV's AOP score exceeds the petrol Harrier's BNCAP score despite sharing the same basic platform.
+The EV-specific structural reinforcements around the battery floor made a measurable difference.

 3. Mahindra BE 6 — AOP: 31.97/32 | COP: 45/49

-The BE 6's 31.97/32 AOP score falls just 0.03 points short of a perfect score.
-The single deduction came from the driver's right tibia receiving 'Adequate' (rather than 'Good') protection in the frontal offset test — all other body regions for both occupants rated 'Good'.
-In the side movable deformable barrier and side pole tests, all protection ratings were 'Good'.
+Missing a perfect score by 0.03 points sounds almost comical, but there's a real reason behind it: the driver's right tibia received 'Adequate' rather than 'Good' protection in the frontal offset test.
+Every other body region for both occupants rated 'Good'.
+Side movable deformable barrier and side pole tests were flawless.

 4. Maruti Suzuki e Vitara — AOP: 31.49/32 | COP: 43/49